Kroronos/Scrumbles-Public/Docs/ScrumblesUserGuide.md

 * Green
    * Complete

-<em>To add an item, use the plus on top of the backlog list while in developer home view.</em>
+<em>To add an item, use the plus on top of the backlog list while in Backlog view.</em>

 Right clicking an item on the lists will yield the following drop down menus:
    * My Items